pr3sh/openshift/notes/troubleshooting_containerized_apps.md

 During your troubleshooting steps, you may need to retrieve or even transfer file to and from a container that's running.
 An example of this could be log files, or even configuration files.
 There are several methods for acheiveing this goal such as:
 	- **Volume Mounts:** Mouting a local directory to that of a container to copy contents into container.
 	- **`podman cp`** command to copy files both in and out of running containers.
-	- **`podman exec`** command to pipe files in and out of a container, while executing a command within the container. using the same methodology, we an also retrieve
+	- **`podman exec`** command to pipe files in and out of a container, while executing a command within the container. using the same methodology, we an also retrieve data from a running container and place it in the host machine as well.
+> *Below are demonstrations of the described concepts above.*